How To Burglar-Proof Your Front Door

 Do your research on quality deadbolts and ask for a professional opinion as well.

 Traditionally, doors have a lock somewhere near the middle of the door.
-Multipoint locks lock the door in three different locations with the turn of a single key.
+Multipoint locks will lock the door in three different locations with the turn of a single key.

 Three separate locking points at the top, centre, and bottom of the door add additional locking points across the full panel of the door, rather than just the centre.
 This adds extra security.